dariush315/online-pdf-workspace/README.md

 * A [Cloudflare](https://dash.cloudflare.com/) account.
 * A Cloudflare Worker.
-* An R2 Bucket (recommended) or a KV Namespace for storage.
+* An R2 Bucket (recommended) and/or a KV Namespace for storage.

 ## Installation & Deployment